Laparoscopic hysterectomy is the standard

 - Hysterectomy but leaving endometriosis.
-Unfortunately this occurs too frequently and generally with an ovariectomy to hide that the endometriosis was not removed
+Unfortunately, this occurs frequently, often an ovariectomy to hide that the endometriosis was not removed

 Relative indications for hysterectomy

 - Irregular bleeding often is induced by hormonal treatment such as oral contraception (7%), a continuous combined therapy after menopause or progestagens only (Mirena, Lutenyl, Orgametril).
-This obvious is not an indication for an hysterectomy.
+This is not an indication of a hysterectomy.

-- Pelvic pain : first a diagnosis then a therapy.
+- Pelvic pain requires first a diagnosis.
 A missed or wrong diagnosis is not an indication.
-Adenomyosis should be used carefully as an indication for hysterectomy since the diagnosis is generally not that certain, and since the relationship between adenomyosis and pain is highly variable.
-Too often the potential diagnosis of adenomyosis is used as an alibi to perform an hysterectomy.
+Adenomyosis should be used carefully as an indication for hysterectomy since the diagnosis is rarely certain, and the relationship between adenomyosis and pain is highly variable.

-- A short duration of surgery, rarely more than 1 hour.
+- A short duration of surgery, i.e. rarely more than 1 hour.

 - no complications or adhesions

 - a fast recovery

 - simultaneous treatment of unexpected pathology as deep endometriosis